1919 Indianapolis 500: Race recap

 The start of the race was scheduled for Saturday May 31 at 11:00 a.m. local time.
 The facility was closed to the public on Friday, but participants were allowed a brief period of practice time on Friday morning for last-minute preparations.
 The rest of the day was spent prepping the track by scrubbing the brick surface of oil and debris.

 Maurice Becker, the riding mechanic for Howdy Wilcox during the month, was disallowed by his family from participating in the race.
 He was replaced for the race by Leo Banks just hours before the start.

-A crowd estimated at 120,000 arrived at the Speedway, on a hot sunny, Saturday morning.
+A crowd estimated at 120,000 arrived at the Speedway on a hot and sunny Saturday morning.
 At 8 a.m., the Purdue Band entertained fans.
 Pace car driver Jesse G. Vincent, with passenger Eddie Rickenbacker, took the field around for one unscored warm-up lap.
 At a speed of about 80 mph, the field was released for the start.
 André Boillot's car initially failed to pull away, but eventually got started, and sprinted to catch up to the rest of the field.